ak28pujy/MW-CRG/README.md

 ```
 python app.py
 ```
 3. Make sure that the correct API keys are set.
 These can be changed under Menu and then Settings.
+If you change the API keys, restart the app
 ### macOS
 #### Option 1 (Recommended)
 1. Navigate to the directory where you downloaded the project.
 2. Open the folder ```start```.
 3. Double click on ```run.scpt```.
 4. Press the gray ```Play``` button in the upper right corner of the Script Editor.
 5. Make sure that the correct API keys are set.
 These can be changed under Menu and then Settings.
+If you change the API keys, restart the app
 #### Option 2
 1. Open a terminal window.
 2. Navigate to the directory where you downloaded the project (E.g. ```cd downloads/mw-crg-main```) and enter: